fabri1983/menuapp/README.md

 - The **protocol** project provides the mapping between the requests and responses with those components the api can understand.
 The mapping is via representational elements so we avoid messing up the business components with annotations and/or conversion logic.
 Here you define your custom parsers and what data you expect to receive/send for every REST call.
-Also you can put any validation you want whether when receiving a request or when generating a response.
-Currently the project uses `org.hibernate.validator.*` and `javax.validation.*`.
+Also you can put any validation you want whether at receiving a request or at generating a response.
+Currently the project uses `org.hibernate.validator.*`, `javax.validation.*`, and custom annotated validations.

 - The **core** project exposes the Service layer, and handles the communication downwards to the persistence layer of data via a Repository layer.
 The Service layer only interacts with the many repositories in order to create, read, update, and delete data (CRUD).
 It contains stateless services which are managed by the DI api (Guice).